-Doses of GLA greater than 3,000 mg per day should be avoided because, at that point, production of arachidonic acid (AA) increases, which may cause and increase inflammation.
+Doses of GLA greater than 3,000 mg per day should be avoided because, at that point, production of arachidonic acid (ARA) increases, which may cause and increase inflammation in adults.

 Side effects of evening primrose oil can include occasional headache, abdominal pain, nausea, and loose stools.